من نحن

 About

-Decolonizing the Page: The Visual Politics and Poetics of Postcolonial Arabic books is a research project by Dr. Zeina Maasri (University of Bristol) investigating the visual culture of Arabic books during processes of decolonisation dating from the 1950s through the 1980s.
+Decolonizing the Page: The Visual Politics and Poetics of Postcolonial Arabic books is a research project by Dr. Zeina Maasri (University of Bristol) investigating the visual culture of Arabic books during processes of decolonization.

-The online exhibition brings together a digitised collection of around 250 books, contextualising and enabling broad accessibility to little-known archives of Arab visual culture.
-Through the Library and Learning Hub, the website supplements the exhibition with search tools and further insights about the books on display.
+The online exhibition brings together a digitized collection of around 250 books, contextualizing and enabling broad accessibility to little-known archives of Arab visual culture.
+The Library is a searchable database that documents artists’ contributions to books (eg. cover art, illustration, calligraphy and graphic design) conventionally omitted from bibliographic data of modern Arabic books in libraries.
+The Learning Hub supplements the exhibition with further scholarly insights about the books on display.

 Designed with a non-specialist audience in mind, the website is intended to be enjoyed by anyone interested in the subject matter and can serve as a teaching resource across various courses and academic disciplines.